 The journey to greener bus journeys

-A vision becomes reality: At the end of 2018, the first e-bus ready for series production hit the streets of Hamburg.
-In summer 2020, we awarded a contract for up to 530 electric buses – in the largest tender of its kind to date in Germany.
-By 2025, the manufacturers, Daimler Buses, Solaris and MAN Truck & Bus, will be delivering this number of battery-fuelled buses to Hamburg, in both standard and articulated forms.
-We will already have around 200 new zero-emission buses in operation by the end of 2022, including electric articulated buses measuring 18 metres in length that are ready for series production for the first time.
-The first zero-emission articulated buses for HOCHBAHN have been in operation since summer 2021 and offer space for around 100 passengers.
-Depending on some particular conditions, they have a range of almost 200 kilometres – and save an average of approx. 80 tonnes of CO2 a year compared to a diesel bus.
+A vision becomes reality.
+At the end of 2018, the first production-ready electric bus rolled through Hamburg.
+In summer 2020, we were awarded the contract in Germany's largest tender to date for up to 530 electric buses.
+Since then, manufacturers Daimler Buses, Solaris and MAN Truck & Bus have been supplying solo and articulated battery buses to Hamburg.
+Almost 300 new zero-emission HOCHBAHN buses are already in service in Hamburg (as of the end of 2024).
+Since summer 2021, the first zero-emission articulated buses have also been in service for HOCHBAHN, offering space for around 100 passengers.
+Depending on operating conditions, they can cover distances of almost 200 kilometres – saving an average of around 80 tonnes of CO2 per year compared to a diesel bus.

 We’re investing in hydrogen too